Skip to content

 sea lion roaring

-You may not know the term “pinniped,” but chances are you’ve seen one—these are the fin-footed mammals like seals and sea lions.
+You may not know the term “pinniped,” but chances are you’ve seen one.
+These are the fin-footed mammals such as seals and sea lions.
 Around Victoria, we regularly spot Harbour Seals, Elephant Seals, and both California and Steller Sea Lions.
 You’ll often see them hauled out on the rocks at spots like Race Rocks or swimming nearby as they hunt for fish and squid.

 Not sure what you’re looking at?
 A quick ID tip: sea lions have visible ear flaps, seals don’t.